Updated: Dec 20, 2022

 Power dynamics are always at play during meetings, whether in person or virtual.
 There have been extensive accounts and research on the phenomenon of men interrupting women and dominating conversations during meetings, and similar accounts from people of color.
 Introverts and neurodiverse individuals may also struggle in meetings to contribute fully if too much emphasis is placed on speaking up to contribute.

 It’s vital to understand that due to biases in education and business environments, women, people of color, those who are lgbtqia+, and neurodivergent populations may all have experienced being silenced or being ignored in discussions.
+These lenses of bias are many and color our perceptions of others.
 In order to change the paradigm and gain their valuable insights, we have to make sure they know they are being heard and provide multiple outlets to speak through.
 We must consider why certain people seem quiet and unresponsive during meetings and challenge our assumptions and narratives.

 In the virtual space, it can be even harder to see and address these dynamics, particularly when we are struggling to facilitate the meeting, stay on time, and negotiate new and ever-changing tech.
 This is where having a virtual producer can help.

 A producer is someone on virtual meetings calls who is tasked with ensuring the flow of a meeting.
 Though some might think the position is strictly technical support, there are actually many additional benefits to having a virtual producer on the call.
 They make sure the environment is inclusive, that important information is understood by attendees, and that there is engagement from members of the team.
 For our work at Integrative Inquiry, we usually have a producer on every call – this way, the facilitator can focus on facilitating, while the producer focuses on making sure everything is understood.
 Let’s look at how having a producer can avoid some of the pitfalls we see in video meetings.